Marc-Andre Fleury has played his last NHL game, but retirement can wait a few more weeks

 “Just a little longer, right?
 I went home, my kids were crazy, I was like, ‘Geez, I’ve got to keep playing,'” Fleury said jokingly.

-After apologizing aloud if he wasn’t supposed to announce his participation yet, Fleury said he was looking forward to reuniting with Sidney Crosby, his former Pittsburgh teammate who was the first celebrity addition to Canada’s squad.
+After apologizing in case he wasn’t yet authorized to announce his participation, Fleury said he was looking forward to reuniting with Sidney Crosby, his former Pittsburgh teammate who was the first celebrity addition to Canada’s squad.

 “I think it’ll be fun to go spend some time together and yell at him in practice a bit, keep him honest,” said Fleury, whose postseason action was limited to the third period and overtime of Game 5 against Vegas when an illness forced Wild starter Filip Gustavsson out.

-The tournament takes place in Stockholm, Sweden, and Herning, Denmark, starting on Friday and running through May 25.
-Hockey Canada announced Sunday that Crosby would join the team coached by Dean Evason, Fleury’s former coach with the Wild who’s now with Columbus.
+The tournament takes place in Stockholm, Sweden, and Herning, Denmark, starting Friday and running through May 25.
+Hockey Canada announced Sunday that Crosby would join the team coached by Dean Evason, Fleury’s former coach with the Wild who now is with Columbus.
 The only goalie who’d been announced previously was New York Rangers prospect Dylan Garand, though another regular NHL netminder surely will be next.

 AP NHL: https://apnews.com/hub/NHL